Arvade/Impostor/README.md

 ## Installation

 Impostor is currently in development and not yet available for installation.
-Stay tuned for updates on how to install and use the application.
+Stay tuned for updates on how to install and use the application